 #2 When rolling them out you may have used too much flour and dried out the dough. #3 fat free milk won’t make them as moist as using whole that contains more fat.

 A tip when making any sort of dough you’re baking is to NOT over-mix them either.
 Just blend ingredients until it’s moist and then stop.
 Use very little flour to roll out on to a cutting board (if you’re doing that, not here).
+Read all 4 tips on how to make Bisquick biscuits fluffy here, then proceed.

 If you have your oven preheated and baking sheets ready to drop the dough balls you can pop them in and make the butter drizzle.
 Add the seasonings you like, taste as you go and make it the perfect flavor.
 I am obsessed with using air fryer garlic diced into this mix and on top as well.
 It’s great for you and the taste is amazing.